W^X "refinement"

 pseudo-permission bit code, adding additional code which checks if a syscall is being performed from a writeable page.
 If the page is writeable, the process is killed.

-This one is more a “good practices enforcement” than a mitigation: an attacker able to modify the JIT’ed code would just have to wait for it to be remapped as read/executable to have their payload executed.
+an attacker able to modify the JIT’ed code would just have to wait

 the write bit away.
 And RETGUARD